United Left (Galicia)

 Esquerda Unida, EU (United Left) is the Galician federation of the Spanish left-wing political and social movement United Left.
-Yolanda Díaz, Minister of Labour and Social Economy, is the current General Coordinator.
+Eva Solla is the current General Coordinator.
 The PCG (Galician federation of PCE) is the major member of the coalition.

 History

 For the 2012 Galician elections, EU was one of the leading members of the coalition Galician Left Alternative that became the third-biggest party in the Galician Parliament, winning 9 seats, 5 of which were members of EU.